How To Feed A Loon

 1 plum tomato, 3 cloves garlic

-• Back in your skillet, heat 2 tbsp of olive oil (or butter) over medium heat.
+• Back in your skillet, heat 2 tablespoon of olive oil (or butter) over medium heat.
 Add the onions and sauté until they are soft, about 4 to 5 minutes.

 • Carefully pour the puréed chile mixture into the skillet with the onions.
 Stir and bring to a simmer.
 Add another cup of the soaking water and simmer for about 2 minutes.